silongtan/Rust-Serverless/README.md

 To test the pipeline, you can create an event in the S3 bucket defined in the SAM template.
 The Lambda function will be triggered automatically and will process the event data.

+To test/invoke the lambda function, you can upload a file to the AWS S3 bucket.
+Before triggering the function

 ## License

 This implementation is released under the MIT license.
 See `LICENSE` for more information.